erikaduan/r_tips/tutorials/p-sql_to_r_workflows/p-sql_to_r_workflows_part_2.md

 |           4 |            10 | SG01       | 2008-03-01  | 2008-03-03 |
 |           4 |            11 | MORDOR666  | 2022-07-13  | NA         |

-Common table expressions (CTEs) allow you to rename individual subqueries and are a more readable alternative for integrating SQL subqueries.
+Common table expressions (CTEs) perform the same function but also allow you to rename individual subqueries as a more readable alternative for integrating multiple SQL queries.

 ``` r
 # Rewrite SQL subquery as CTE --------------------------------------------------